There may be affiliate links in this post. (Please see our legal pages, link in the footer, for more information.)

 I’m not gonna lie though it’s normally my hormones or a lack of sleep.

-And that is why I’m so darn obsessed with self-care because my self-care routine cured me of depression.
+And that is why I’m so darn obsessed with self-care because my self-care routine helped cure me of depression.

 Now before people start getting het up that I obviously didn’t have very severe depression if a bubble bath and my favorite chocolate could fix it, I have two things to say.

 One, my depression was incredibly severe, I was suicidal at one point and at other times I could barely get out of bed.
 This went on for around three to four years.